18 May 7 Common Mistakes to Avoid When Buying a Remote Solar Camera System

 - that you have to travel to the camera to retrieve data.

-- you don’t know if these been a crime unless you visit the site to check
+- you don’t know if there has been a crime unless you visit the site to check

 - if the camera gets damaged or stolen, your recordings go with it.